 So then He has mercy on whom He desires, and He hardens whom He desires.
 You will say to me then, “Why does He still find fault?
 For who resists His will?”
 On the contrary, who are you, O man, who answers back to God?
 The thing molded will not say to the molder, “Why did you make me like this,” will it?
 Or does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?

 But let us reason together

 “Let us reason together”, invites the Lord (Isa 1:18).
 Scripture must be reasonable, or else how can we justifiably obey it?
 I will explain this text in its context later.
-But first, here are some pertinent questions of foundational principles to help you understand the passage, but which are difficult for predestinarians to answer reasonably, and according to scripture.
+But first, here are some pertinent questions based on the foundational principles of truth to help you understand the passage, and which are difficult for predestinarians to answer reasonably, and according to scripture.